rajarathnarmc/SouthernCrossPublicAPI/SouthernCrossPublicAPI/README.md

 ## Considerations & Decisions

-01) I have consided member search test API as public web application, therefore not implemented any security related function (Authentication & Authorization).
+01) I have consided member search API as public web application, therefore not implemented any security related function (Authentication & Authorization).

-02) Member data maintain in the Json file (DataFile/MOCK DATA.json) instead of database.
+02) Member data maintain in the Json file (DataFile/MOCK DATA.json) instead of Database.
 Because the search API providing one get function only.
-Another point is there is not much DB related activity.
+Another point is there is not much Database related activity.

 03) Web API CORS enabled for "http://localhost:21743"and "http://localhost:4200" URLs and "GET" type methods only.
 If client application running with different domain then Web API CORS settings need to be update for consume the API.